Patrick McGoohan

 Death2009-01-13

-During the height of Danger Man's fame in the 1960s, McGoohan was the highest-paid actor on British television.
-McGoohan won the 1960 BAFTA Television Award for Best Actor for his work on Danger Man, and twice won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series, including its inaugural 1975 entry, for roles on Columbo.
+During the height of Danger Man, McGoohan was the highest-paid actor on British television.
+He won the 1960 BAFTA Television Award for Best Actor for Danger Man, and twice won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series, for Columbo.

 Biography from the Wikipedia article Patrick McGoohan.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.